Violence intensifies in Myanmar's Rakhine State

 - Villages are being burned to the ground

-(CNN)Concerns are mounting about the situation in Myanmar's Rakhine State as the security situation there continues to deteriorate.
+(CNN)Concerns are mounting about escalating violence in Myanmar's Rakhine State after a series of army raids on villages that have left dozens dead and hundreds arrested.

-At least 17 members of Myanmar's security forces and nearly 70 assailants were killed in the latest uptick of violence in the state, home to the country's Rohingya Muslims, according to state media.
+At least 17 members of Myanmar's security forces and 69 people described as "violent attackers" were killed in the latest uptick of violence in the state, home to the country's Rohingya Muslims, according to state media.

 Though the government says it's going after terrorists, Myanmar security forces have been accused of conducting a violent, heavy-handed response that's targeting Rohingyas.

+"The problem is the Burma Army has a really lousy record when it comes to civilians," says Phil Robertson, the deputy director of Human Rights Watch's Asia division.
+"It's really shoot first, ask questions later."

+Robertson said Human Rights Watch has heard about cases of arbitrary arrests, torture, looting by Burmese soldiers and allegations of extrajudicial killings.

-The government has announced hundreds of arrests of suspected attackers and terrorists in the past week, including 31 yesterday.
+The government has announced hundreds of arrests of suspected attackers and terrorists in the past week, including 31 yesterday and 234 since November 9.

 Former United Nations Secretary-General Kofi Annan, who chairs the Advisory Commission on Rakhine State, issued a statement expressing his concern over the recent violence in northern Rakhine, which he said "is plunging the State into renewed instability and creating new displacement."